 True Story: There really is a legendary 20-foot crocodile named Gustave that lives in Burundi.
 He is believed to be around 65 years old, and responsible for consuming around 300 people.

-The Movie: A young couple in a troubled relationship head to an isolated home in the country.
-When they arrive, they are terrorized by three mask-wearing, crazy people.
+The Movie: A young couple in a troubled relationship head to an isolated home in the country, where they are terrorized by three mask-wearing people.